-There are quite a number of camping zones in the central part of the island (the one nearest Roque Nublo is at Lllano de la Pez some 2km to the east).
-You can camp for free in these camping zones, there are rarely any restrooms or showers, sometimes a fireplace.
-And you need a permit!
+There are quite a number of camping zones in the central part of the island (see a list below).
+You can camp for free in these camping zones.
+The facilities are very basic.
+At most of them there are toilets and there is drinking water, sometimes fire pits.
+But you need a permit!

 Pérez Galdós 53

 35003 Las Palmas